AnnabelYates/Pizza-Runners-/README.md

 ## Methodology:

-1) Using Google Cloud BigQuery, create a new database and 6 associated tables using the values provided.
+1) Using MYSQL Workbench, create a new schema and 6 associated tables using the values provided.

 2) Clean and prepare database for analysis.